marianocarpentier/node-aem-api/README.md

-# node-aem-api (for Node v4.3.2 - intended to run inside Amazon AWS)
+# node-aem-api (for Node v4.3.2 - intended to run inside AWS Lambda)

 > Warning this is under development.
 Tests are sparse or incomplete.
 Use at your own peril.